-In the rest of the input file, the user can give electronic test configurations in order to test the validity of the created PAW dataset.
+After the arguments used to generate the PAW dataset, the user can give electronic test configurations in order to test the validity of the created PAW dataset.
 For each electronic configuration the PAW Hamiltonian will be solved and resulting states printed.